-A decrease in men’s testosterone level is a natural function of aging.
-For each year over age 30, the level of testosterone in men starts to slowly dip at a rate of around 1 percent annually (Mayo Clinic, 2012).
-According to the American Diabetes Association (ADA), over 13 million men have low testosterone levels (ADA, 2013).
+For each year over age 30, the level of testosterone in men starts to slowly dip at a rate of around 1 percent per year.
+A decrease in testosterone level is a natural result of aging.

 Because testosterone affects so many functions, its decrease can bring about significant physical and emotional changes.

-In addition to physical changes, low levels of testosterone can affect you on an emotional level.
-The condition can lead to feelings of sadness or depression, and an overall decreased sense of well-being.
-Some people also have trouble with memory and concentration, and lowered motivation and self-confidence.
+In addition to causing physical changes, having low levels of testosterone can affect you on an emotional level.
+The condition can lead to feelings of sadness or depression.
+Some people have trouble with memory and concentration and experience lowered motivation and self-confidence.

 - a thyroid condition

 - testicular cancer

 - pituitary gland problems

 To determine what’s causing these symptoms for you, schedule an appointment with your doctor

 Regardless of the reason you’re experiencing low testosterone, treatment options are available to increase testosterone or reduce unwanted side effects.

 Testosterone therapy can be delivered in several ways: